Ab initio informed 20Ne(p, p$\alpha$)16O reaction elucidates the emergence of alpha clustering from chiral potentials: Results and Discussions

-Based on this infinite-limit estimate for the ANC, we use cluster wavefunctions calculated in the SA-NCSM in 13 HO shells for $\hw=11$ MeV as an upper limit and for $\hw=13$ MeV as a lower limit (the use of ``upper limit" reflects the ANC upper limit, but also corresponds to the upper bound in the TDX of Fig.~\ref{fig:xsecSANCM}b, similarly, ``lower limit" corresponds to the ANC and TDX lower bounds).
+Based on this estimate for the ANC, we use cluster wavefunctions calculated in the SA-NCSM in 13 HO shells for $\hw=11$ MeV as an upper limit and for $\hw=13$ MeV as a lower limit (the use of ``upper limit" reflects the ANC upper limit, but also corresponds to the upper bound in the TDX uncertainty band of Fig.~\ref{fig:xsecSANCM}b, similarly, ``lower limit" corresponds to the ANC and TDX lower bounds).
 These two limits define the many-body model uncertainties.
 We also note that using these limits, the SA-NCSM calculations yield a $^{20}$Ne ground-state charge radius\footnote{We calculate the charge radius from the point-proton rms radius using the constants $R_p=0.84184(67)$ fm \cite{Pohl2010proton} and $R_n^2=-0.1149(27)$ fm$^2$ \cite{AngeliM2013}, plus relativistic and spin-orbit corrections as detailed in \cite{BaccaBS2012}.} of $2.94(9)$ fm, in agreement with the experimental value of 3.0055(21) fm \cite{AngeliM2013}.
 As clearly evident in Fig.~\ref{fig:xsecSANCM}a, the cluster wavefunction reveals $\alpha$ clustering around the $^{16}$O surface but also, to a lesser but comparable extent, within the $^{16}$O interior.
 Since wavefunctions are not observables and the $^{20}$Ne ground state ANC have not yet been deduced experimentally, the (p, p$\alpha$) data is an ideal opportunity to examine emergent clustering features.
-These are also compared to the outcomes of the successful AMD approach and to the case of eliminating correlations (Fig.~\ref{fig:xsec_cmp}), as discussed next.
+These are also compared in Fig.~\ref{fig:xsec_cmp} to the outcomes of the successful AMD approach and to the case of eliminating collective and continuum correlations, that is, valence-shell calculations, as discussed below.